eficode-academy/groovy-katas/regex/basic/README.md

 Check if the `timestamp` string exactly matches the timestamp regex in the comments.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert the timestamp matches the `timestamp` string.
 - Q: Add some whitespace to the `timestamp` string.
 Does it still match?

 ## Contains